Consistent model selection in a collection of stochastic block models: The penalized Krichevsky–Trofimov estimator

 \begin{theorem} Consider the multi-layer SBM with $T$ layers and $k_{0}$ communities (resp. the dynamic SBM with $T$ times point and $k_{0}$ communities).
 Let $\hat k$ be defined as in \eqref{KTdef} (resp. \eqref{KTdef_dyn}).
 Then, under both sparse (with $n\rho_n^t = \Omega(\log n)$ for all $1 \leq t \leq T$) and dense regimes, we have:

 eventually almost surely as $n \rightarrow \infty$, with $T$ remaining fixed. \end{theorem}

-\blue{The following remark clarifies the distinction between weak recovery and exact recovery, and explains why the stronger regime is required.}
+The following remark clarifies the distinction between weak recovery and exact recovery, and explains why the stronger regime is required.

-\begin{rque} \blue{When $n\rho_n^t \to \infty$, one can achieve weak recovery, in the sense that the estimated partition is positively correlated with the true partition and an increasing fraction of nodes are correctly classified with high probability.
-However, weak recovery is not sufficient for consistent order estimation, since spurious groups may still appear, leading to an incorrect number of communities.
-To guarantee recovery of the exact number of groups, one needs exact recovery of the partition, which requires the stronger regime $n\rho_n^t = \Omega(\log n)$.} \end{rque}
+\begin{rque} When $n\rho_n^t \to \infty$, one can achieve weak recovery, in the sense that the estimated partition is positively correlated with the true partition and an increasing fraction of nodes are correctly classified with high probability. \blue{Although the analysis could have been focused only on the giant component for the $n\rho_n \rightarrow \infty$ case below $\log(n)$ regime, it is imperative to tackle the problem first for the fully connected networks.} \end{rque}

+\blue{Since the true data-generating mechanism of a multilayer network is generally unknown, it is natural to question the robustness of the proposed penalizations beyond their respective modeling frameworks, a point we briefly address below.}

+\begin{rque} \blue{The penalization introduced in Equation~\eqref{pen} is specifically derived for the MLSBM framework, while the penalization in Equation~\eqref{pen_dyn} is tailored to the DynSBM model.
+These penalties exploit the particular dependence structures of each model and are essential to obtain the corresponding consistency results.
+In practice, however, the true data-generating process underlying a multilayer network is typically unknown.
+This naturally raises the question of robustness to model misspecification, for instance when data generated from a DynSBM are estimated using the MLSBM criterion (or conversely).
+From a theoretical standpoint, crossing the penalizations would prevent the current proofs from carrying over directly, since they rely on the precise form of each model.
+Nevertheless, given the close relationship between the MLSBM and DynSBM frameworks, some degree of robustness may reasonably be expected in practice.
+An empirical illustration of this behavior under model misspecification is provided in Appendix~\ref{app:misspecification}.} \end{rque}